History of religion in the United States: First Great Awakening: emergence of evangelicalism

 In the American colonies the First Great Awakening was a wave of religious enthusiasm among Protestants that swept the American colonies in the 1730s and 1740s, leaving a permanent impact on American Christianity.
 It resulted from preaching that deeply affected listeners (already church members) with a sense of personal guilt and salvation by Christ.
 Pulling away from ritual and ceremony, the Great Awakening made relationship with God intensely personal to the average person.
 Historian Sydney E. Ahlstrom sees it as part of a "great international Protestant upheaval" that also created Pietism in Germany, the Evangelical Revival and Methodism in England.
 It brought Christianity to enslaved people and was an apocalyptic event in New England that challenged established church authority.
 It resulted in division between the new revivalists and the old traditionalists who insisted on ritual and doctrine.
 The new style of sermons and the way people practiced their faith changed Christian faith in America.
 People became passionately and emotionally involved in their relationship with God, rather than passively listening to intellectual discourse.
 Ministers who used this new style of preaching were generally called "new lights", while preachers who did not were called "old lights".
-People began to study the Bible at home, which effectively decentralized the means of informing the public on religious manners and was akin to the individualistic trends present in Europe during the Protestant Reformation.
+People began to study the Bible at home, which effectively decentralized the means of informing the public on religious manners and was akin to the individualistic trends present in Europe during the Reformation.

 The fundamental premise of evangelicalism is the conversion of individuals from a state of sin to a "new birth" through preaching of the Bible leading to faith.
 The First Great Awakening led to changes in American colonial society.
 In New England, the Great Awakening was influential among many Congregationalists.
 In the Middle and Southern colonies, especially in the "Backcountry" regions, the Awakening was influential among Presbyterians.
 In the South Baptist and Methodist preachers converted both whites and enslaved Blacks.